markboulton/specimen-builder/README.md

 ### Extending Specimen Builder

 You can extend the functionality of the specimens produced using Specimen Builder by simply editing the content or CSS.
-However, Specimen Skeleton – the foundation on which Specimen Builder is built – provides us with some useful tools to extend the specimens even further.

 #### Design tokens